JohnGorter/TSCRIPTDEV/slides/10-more-types/070-type-alias.md

 #### String literal types

-A common use case for a type alias is string literal union type.
+A common use case for a type alias is a string literal union type.

 ```typescript
 type TagName = 'img' | 'div' | 'p';